computamike/adonis-schema-builder/README.md

 ### Caveats

-- Link tables - link tables (tables that exist only to join other models) must be denoted with an underscore (i.e. posts_categories)
+- Link tables (tables that exist only to join other models) must be denoted with an underscore (i.e. post_category)

 ## Upcoming features